'Gravity' Oscar buzz showcases UK visual effects industry

 LONDON Some viewers love Alfonso Cuaron's space thriller "Gravity" and others think it pales in comparison with classics like Stanley Kubrick's "2001: A Space Odyssey", but pretty much anyone who has seen it agrees the visual effects are stunning.

-While the film was Mexican-directed and partly American-financed, the studio that created the visual effects - which have been nominated for an Academy Award - is British, adding to the accolades UK firms have accumulated in the field.
+While the film was financed and produced in the United States, the studio that created the visual effects - which have been nominated for an Academy Award - is British, adding to the accolades UK firms have accumulated in the field.

 "It's not a movie where we're putting visual effects into a film," said Tim Webber, who was visual effects supervisor for "Gravity".
 "It's a movie that is created using visual effects from the ground up."